sBaildon/sbaildon.com/content/writings/irl_pos/index.md

 Publish both versions of your worker at once

-`wrangler publish && wrangler publish —env=prod`
+`wrangler publish && wrangler publish --env=prod`

 ## Tool three: iOS Shortcuts

-We have our product, and we have the mechanism to load the checkout—let's use iOS shortcuts to glue them together.
+We have our product, and we have the mechanism to load the checkout—let's use iOS Shortcuts to glue them together.

-As far as iOS shortcuts go, this one is simple:
+As far as shortcuts go, this one is simple:

 * A dictionary for some configuration values;
 * Ask for quantity of your product;